5 Types of Elisa Tests | Their Differences and Principle Explained

 Normal Indirect Elisa

-Here an external antigen of a suspected antibody that might be present in the patient sample is added to the plate.
+Here, an external antigen of a suspected antibody that might be present in the patient sample is added to the plate.
 The patient sample is added to see that if any suspected antibody is present, it reacts with the external antigen fixed on the plate.
-Then another antibody is which is enzyme-linked, is added to react with antibodies from the sample and produce color on the addition of substrate.
+Then, another enzyme-linked antibody is added to react with antibodies from the sample and produce color with the addition of substrate.

 Ag + Ab + Ab-(e) −−−−−→ Reaction color..